marcbeep/marc.tt/index.md

 # Hi I'm Marc

-I'm a postgraduate Computer Science student at the University of Liverpool from Trinidad and Tobago 🇹🇹 I also work as a Software Engineer, currently based in the UK.
+I'm a Software Engineer from Trinidad and Tobago 🇹🇹 currently based in London, UK.

+I recently graduated from the University of Liverpool where I completed both my Bachelors and Masters in Advanced Computer Science.

 Check out my [projects](/projects) to see what I've been working on.